Const-me/Vrmac/Vrmac/Draw/VAA.md

 Given all the information above, it should now be clear what precisely these two shaders are doing.

 The vertex shader [is converting](https://github.com/Const-me/Vrmac/blob/1.2/Vrmac/Draw/Shaders/drawVS.hlsl#L154-L174) these per-vertex magic bytes into a `float` number.<br/>
+For filled meshes, this results in 0.0 for the outer vertices and +1.0 for inner vertices.<br/>
+For stroke meshes, that number is decremented by 1 which results in -1.0 for vertices on the left edge of the stroke, 0.0 for very rarely encountered inner vertices of the mesh, +1.0 for vertices on the right edge of the stroke.

-It then [outputs](https://github.com/Const-me/Vrmac/blob/1.2/Vrmac/Draw/Shaders/drawVS.hlsl#L181-L185) that number in vertex attributes.
+It then [outputs](https://github.com/Const-me/Vrmac/blob/1.2/Vrmac/Draw/Shaders/drawVS.hlsl#L181-L185) that number in vertex attributes.<br/>
-It also [copies](https://github.com/Const-me/Vrmac/blob/1.2/Vrmac/Draw/Shaders/drawVS.hlsl#L114-L116) VAA type `uint` constant from the draw call into another vertex attribute.
+It also [copies](https://github.com/Const-me/Vrmac/blob/1.2/Vrmac/Draw/Shaders/drawVS.hlsl#L114-L116) `uint` variable with VAA type from the draw call into another per-vertex output attribute.

 GPU then interpolates the float numbers across 3 vertices of the triangle.<br/>
 That interpolation is implemented in hardware.
 Really fast.